akilism/moving_violation_scraper/Readme.md

 NYPD Moving Violation Data Scraper
 ==================================

+NYPD PDF Scraper for monthly moving violations by precinct.

 Scrapes .PDFs available at: http://www.nyc.gov/html/nypd/html/traffic_reports/traffic_summons_reports.shtml

 It should scrape all available .pdfs if you place them in directories under raw_data/pdf and they will end up in raw_data/json